 Schiphol train station is located right underneath the airport Arrivals Hall.
-So, you can hop onto your connection as soon as you have been through customs and collected your luggage.
-Find out more about how to reach your end destination, via Dutch public transport, here.
+So, you can hop onto your public transport connection as soon as you have been through customs and collected your luggage.

 What is more, it is tough to get bored in Schiphol Airport!
-Here are a few fun facts about it:
+It is home to:

-- There is a booming duty-free shopping scene for you to enjoy
+- A booming duty-free shopping scene for you to enjoy

-- Approximately 1.65 million tons of freight pass through it every year
+- Approximately 1.65 million tons of freight (per year)

 These last two points are one of the reasons that it can, unfortunately, take a very long time to reach your gate at Schiphol airport.
 However, this is mainly due to the additional security measure that were implemented in the aftermath of September 11, 2001.
 Hence, travelers are advised to arrive three hours prior to their flight.